No9005/mini-moi/README.md

 ### Download the latest release

 Download the latest (release)[https://github.com/No9005/mini-moi/releases] or `git clone` the project.
 It's up to you. <br>
-After downloading (and unzipping the file) you are ready for:
+After downloading (and unzipping the file) you are ready for the installing.

 <br>